Kathleen J Sikkema, Professor and Director of Clinical Training

-Dr. Sikkema conducts randomized, controlled trials of HIV-related mental health interventions and has been the PI of four trials evaluating interventions for men and women with HIV.
+Dr. Sikkema conducts randomized, controlled trials of HIV-related mental health interventions for men and women with HIV.
 Her research has focused on developing interventions to assist persons with HIV disease who are coping with HIV-related stressors such as bereavement or traumatic stress due to childhood sexual abuse.
 LIFT (Living in the Face of Trauma) has been recognized by the CDC as a "best evidence intervention" and in the SAMHSA National Registry of Evidence-based Programs and Practices (NREPP).
-Dr. Sikkema developed and is currently evaluating a brief risk reduction intervention for those newly diagnosed with HIV, with implications for engagement in care and HIV prevention.
+Dr. Sikkema recently developed and evaluated a brief risk reduction intervention (PC: Positive Choices) for those newly diagnosed with HIV, with implications for engagement in care and HIV prevention.

 KJ Sikkema, MH Watt, CS Meade, KW Ranby, SC Kalichman, D Skinner, D Pieterse (2011).
 Mental health and HIV sexual risk behavior among patrons of alcohol serving venues in Cape Town, South Africa..
-Journal of Acquired Immune Deficiency Syndromes, 57(3), 230-7. [doi] [abs]
+Journal of acquired immune deficiency syndromes (1999), 57(3), 230-7. [doi] [abs]

 KJ Sikkema, PA Wilson, NB Hansen, A Kochman, S Neufeld, MS Ghebremichael, T Kershaw (2008).
-Effects of a coping intervention on transmission risk behavior among people living with HIV/AIDS and a history of childhood sexual abuse.
-Journal of Acquired Immune Deficiency Syndromes, 47(4), 506-13. [doi] [abs]
+Effects of a coping intervention on transmission risk behavior among people living with HIV/AIDS and a history of childhood sexual abuse..
+Journal of acquired immune deficiency syndromes (1999), 47(4), 506-13. [doi] [abs]